Sleep Apnea FAQ

 The first signs that something unusual has happened during the night are usually a sore throat and the feeling that there is “cotton in the mouth,” both due to unconscious breathing through the mouth in an effort to get more oxygen.
 Others may be choking because of the airway blockage and morning migraines (headaches can also occur the rest of the day).
 But the lack of restorative sleep usually results in anxiety, irritability, and depression not attributable to life circumstances.
 And to put the risk of driving to work without a good night’s sleep: sleep deprivation due to all factors is responsible for 100,000 auto accidents a year and an average of 1,550 deaths.

-What are the primary other risks from sleep apnea?
+What are the risks from sleep apnea?